 Step 2: Twist Filter into Place

-Place the filter into the bottom of the brewing chamber and make sure that it’s firmly in the right place by twisting it.
+Place the filter into the bottom of the press-type coffee makers brewing chamber and make sure that it’s firmly in the right place by twisting it.
 Now, place the brewing chamber with the filter side down on top of your coffee mug.

 Step 3: Add Coffee

-Make sure that you have the right coarseness of coffee grounds.
-We recommend that you grind the beans properly so that they are even for proper espresso flavour extraction.
-In most cases, the AeroPress comes with a scoop to help you measure the right amount of coffee grounds.
-The Aerobie comes with a funnel to help you to put the coffee into brewing chamber without causing too much mess.
+Make sure that you have the right coarseness of ground coffee for the best immersion brewing results.
+We recommend that you grind the beans properly so that they are even for proper espresso flavour extraction without bitterness.
+In most cases, the AeroPress by Aeropress Inc comes with a scoop to help you measure the right amount of coffee grounds for total immersion without bitterness.
+The Aerobie by Aeropress Inc comes with a funnel to help you to put the coffee into brewing chamber of press type coffee makers without causing too much mess.

 Step 5: Add Water & Stir

-The marking on the cylinder can help you figure out how much water you need to pour in the brewing chamber.
-First, add a little water to make the grounds sit well.
+The marking on the cylinder can help you figure out how much water you need to pour in the total immersion brewing chamber.
+First, add a little water at the right water temperature to make the grounds sit well.
 Then use the stirrer to stir a little bit for the hot water to extract the espresso flavour from the grounds.
-Then allow the grounds to settle before adding the remaining water and give the solution 10 seconds before giving it another quick stir.
+Watch the brew time.
+Then allow the grounds to settle before adding the remaining water and give the solution 10 seconds brew time before giving it another quick stir.

 Step 6: Plunge